Low Impact Development, or LID, is a design strategy using naturalistic, on-site Best Management

 is to mimic the undeveloped runoff conditions of the development site with the post-development

 conditions.
-As of Jan.
-1, 2009, the County of Los Angeles instituted LID requirements for development
+In 2014 the County of Los Angeles revised LID requirements for development

 occurring within unincorporated portions of the County.
 The following documents are available for download: